victoriaamarah/machine-failure-prediction/README.md

 ---

 ## Results
-The Decision Tree model used provided a strong balance between interpretability and performance, achieving an accuracy of 89% and an F1-Score of 0.85 in predicting machine failures.
+The Decision Tree model used achieved an accuracy of 89% and an F1-Score of 0.85 in predicting machine failures.

 **The Key features influencing failures include**:
 - **Tool wear time:** had the highest correlation with failure events.